This is the multi-page printable view of this section. Click here to print.

 sync logs

-Bitbucket App scans your repositories every 24 hours.
+Bitbucket Cloud App scans your repositories every 24 hours.
 Click Rescan Org to manually trigger a scan outside the 24-hour period.

 Click Scan More Repositories to go to Projects, where you can add more projects to scan through the Bitbucket App.